 Like the conductor of an orchestra, program managers are maestros of synergy.
 Instead of leading musicians, though, program managers lead groups of projects.
 But their aim is really quite similar: To produce something even greater than the sum of its parts.

 As IT program manager and consultant Steve Grierson puts it, “The ultimate goal of program management is to derive the most benefit through an integration of the projects.”

-Over his long career in the industry, Grierson has had ample opportunity to play maestro, working on programs like the launch of the first two Microsoft stores and enterprise-wide IT initiatives at companies such as EMC, Premera Blue Cross and AT&T. And this coming January, he’ll bring this wealth of experience to the classroom as an instructor in our new Certificate in Program Management.
+Over his long career in the industry, Grierson has had ample opportunity to play maestro, working on programs like the launch of the first two Microsoft stores and enterprise-wide IT initiatives at companies such as EMC, Premera Blue Cross and AT&T. He brings this wealth of experience to the classroom as an instructor in our Certificate in Program Management.

 We recently got a chance to chat with Grierson about program management – the key role it plays in a company’s strategy, the difference between program and project management, and how our new certificate will prepare students to succeed in this growing field.

 First of all, can you tell us what program management is exactly?